 7.1 Subject to clause 7.2 it is the Company’s responsibility to ensure that the Works start as soon as it is reasonably possible.

-7.2 The Works’ commencement date will be put back and the completion date extended by whatever time is reasonable in the event that the Company claims an extension of time (by giving the Customer written notice) where completion is delayed by an event beyond the Company’s control, including but not limited to any failure by the Customer to:
+7.2 The Works’ commencement date will be put back and/or the completion date extended by whatever time is reasonable in the event that the Company claims an extension of time (by giving the Customer written notice) where completion is delayed by an event beyond the Company’s control, including but not limited to any failure by the Customer to:

-7.4 The Company may deliver the Works/Equipment by separate instalments.
+7.5 The Company may deliver the Works/Equipment by separate instalments.
 Each separate instalment shall be invoiced and paid in accordance with the provisions in these terms and conditions.